 At closing, a lender may obtain an updated credit report if for example, the credit report in the file had expired (credit reports are good for up to 120 days).

 How To Choose The Right Mortgage Broker in California?

-The million-dollar question with an easy answer; use the tools you have to find a reputable mortgage broker such as the Better Business Bureau, Zillow and/or Yelp.
-Verify license information with the CA DRE and the consumer NMLS site.
-This takes 10 – 15 minutes and the extra work to find reputable mortgage broker could end up saving you thousands of dollars.
+The million-dollar question with an easy answer; use the tools you have to find a reputable mortgage broker such as the Better Business Bureau, Zillow, and/or Yelp.
+Verify license information with the California DRE and the consumer NMLS site.
+This takes 10 – 15 minutes and the extra work to find a reputable mortgage broker could end up saving you thousands of dollars.